luciamartinf/AssignmentAnswers/Assignment4/README.md

 The following tasks are performed:

--   Reads the genelist file with Arabidopsis Thaliana genes and stores them in an Array
+-   Make blast databases from files
--   Creates a Seq object and gets all the useful information for each gene in the genelist file
+-   Build Blast factories for each file
--   Genereates the files previously mentioned

-### FileMaster.rb

-Class for File Management.
-Methods defined:

-- `get_genelist_from_file`: Class method to read genelist file and create an array withall the genes
-- `fetch`: Class method fetch to access an URL via code, donated by Mark Wilkinson.
-- `generate_no_report`: Class method to write report with all the genes that don't contain any CTTCTT region in any of their exons
-- `generate_gff3_report`: Class method to write GFF3 report with all the CTTCTT regions found in the genes from the list.
-The coordinates are relative to the gene.
-- `generate_gff3_report_chr`: Class method to write GFF3 report with all the CTTCTT regions found in the genes from the list.
-The coordinates are relative to the chromosome.
+-   Find Best Reciprocal Hits
+-   Writes report

 ### Seq.rb

 Class to represent all of the information associated with a gene.
 Methods defined:

-- `initialize`: Definition of initialize method.
-- `get_no_genes`: Class method to get the the class variable @@no_cttctt_genes.
+- `get_all_blastdb`: Class method to get the class variable @@all_blastdb
-- `get_bio`: Instance method to obtain information for the current genes.
+- `get_reciprocal_hits`: Class method to get the class variable @@reciprocal_hits
-- `get_coords_chr`: Instance method to obtain the chromose number and the chromosome relative coordinates of the gene
+- `get_fasta_type`: Class method to define the sequence type of a fasta file
-- `add_new_feature`: Instance method to create new CTTCTT_region feature and add it to the Bio::Sequence object @sequence.
-- `match_exons`: Instance method to find every CTTCTT region in the exons of the current gene on both the + and - strands, adds a new feature to its @sequence and updates @@no_cttctt_genes array
+- `make_blast_database`: Class method to make blast database from a fasta file
+- `build_factories`: Class method to build local blast factories
+- `find_reciprocal_hits`: Class method to find the best reciprocal hits between 2 files
+- `write_report`: Writes a .tsv format report with the best reciprocal hits

 ## Other files in this repository

 - Ruby scripts are commented with YARD and respective documentation can be found in this repository.

-- `Image1`: Screenshot of the EnsemblPlants webpage for the AT2G46340 gene zoomed in in Chromosome 2 19027247-19027302 region showing the CTTCTT regions can also be found in this repository.
-- `Image2`: Screenshot of the EnsemblPlants webpage for the AT2G46340 gene zoomed in in Chromosome 2 19027016-19027468 region showing the CTTCTT regions can also be found in this repository.
+## Further notes